jeremyle56/course-notes/math3611/docs/index.md

 4. [Topological Spaces](./course_notes/topological_spaces.md)
 5. [Compactness and Connectedness](./course_notes/compactness_and_connectedness.md)

-There will no doubt be typos, errors and inaccuracies scattered throughout these notes as I a student learning the content for the first time.
+There will no doubt be typos, errors and inaccuracies scattered throughout these notes as I am student learning the content for the first time.
 If you come across any of these, please feel free to reach out and correct me.
 You can do so by creating a [pull-request](https://github.com/jeremyle56/course-notes/pulls) or an [issue](https://github.com/jeremyle56/course-notes/issues) detailing the corrections.
 If in doubt --- look up a proper textbook (the recommended textbook for this course is Kolmogorov and Fomin's "Introductory Real Analysis").

 ??? abstract "Ian Doust Course Notes (2022)"